Start of main content

 - A specific number of payments (for example, monthly payments for 10 years; the amount of each payment is based on your account value)

-When choosing systematic payments,1 consider your future income needs.
+When choosing systematic payments3, consider your future income needs.
+Footnote.
+Systematic withdrawals may be subject to IRS mandatory 20% withholding and 10% tax penalty if payments do not equal life expectancy payout amounts.
+End footnote.
 To avoid withdrawing too much too fast, you may wish to consult a financial professional, who can help you create a sound plan for your situation.

 Option 3—Cash it out

 You may withdraw some or all of your account balance in a single lump sum.
 This gives you immediate access to your money, but there are significant tax consequences:

 - You owe income tax on the withdrawal the year it is taken.